What is Tekst?

 - One common user base for the whole platform

-- Integrated user management with authentication and role-based as well as owner-based authorization
+- Integrated user management with authentication and a combination of role-based and ownership-based authorization

 - Customization of